 Judge in long-running lawsuit declines to block the use of Georgia's voting system

-ATLANTA -- A federal judge has declined to block the use of Georgia's electronic voting system in a long-running lawsuit that alleged that the system is vulnerable to attack and has operational issues that could deprive voters of their constitutional rights.
+ATLANTA -- A federal judge has declined to block the use of Georgia's electronic voting system in a long-running lawsuit alleging that the system is vulnerable to attack and has operational issues that could deprive voters of their constitutional rights.

-U.S. District Judge Amy Totenberg found that the activists and individual voters who challenged the state's voting system did not prove that the problems they identified prevented them from voting, diluted their votes or kept their votes from being counted.
-She wrote in a ruling Monday that they lack standing to sue and she is unable to consider the merits of their claims.
+U.S. District Judge Amy Totenberg found that the activists and individual voters who challenged the state's voting system didn't prove that problems prevented them from voting, diluted their votes or kept their votes from being counted.
+Therefore, she wrote in a ruling Monday, they lack standing to sue, leaving her unable to consider the merits of their claims.

-Georgia election officials have consistently said the system is secure and reliable and that it is up to the state to decide how it conducts elections.
+Georgia election officials have consistently said the system is secure and reliable and that it's up to the state to decide how it conducts elections.
+Secretary of State Brad Raffensperger celebrated the ruling as a “resounding vindication of Georgia's elections.”

 The ruling follows several years of intense focus on Georgia's elections in the aftermath of President Donald Trump's narrow loss in the state to Democrat Joe Biden in the 2020 presidential election.
 Trump claimed without evidence that election fraud cost him victory, and his allies spread wild conspiracy theories about the Dominion Voting Systems machines used in Georgia.

+Marilyn Marks, executive director of the Coalition for Good Governance, called the lack of standing finding “a serious misinterpretation of the law."
+She said the state should adopt hand-marked paper ballots for elections in 2025 and 2026 “to protect the integrity of our elections and restore public confidence.”

+David Cross, an attorney for some of the individual voters, said the Supreme Court has long held that “the right to vote includes the right to have one's vote counted” and said the ruling “vitiates that right.”

-The election system used statewide by nearly all in-person voters includes touch screen voting machines that print ballots with a human-readable summary of voters’ selections and a QR code that a scanner reads to count the votes.
-The human-readable summary only lists the voter's choice, not the names of other candidates or the details of a ballot question.
+The election system used statewide by nearly all in-person voters includes touch screen voting machines that print ballots with a human-readable summary of voters’ selections and a QR code that a scanner reads to count votes.

 The activists and voters who filed the lawsuit argued that since people can't read a QR code, they are unable to ensure that what the scanners are reading accurately reflects their selections.
-They also asserted that it is burdensome for voters to have to check their selections twice — once on the voting machine screen and again using the limited information on the printed ballot.
+They also asserted that it is burdensome for voters to have to check their selections twice: once on the touch screen and again using the limited information on the printed ballot.

 They asked Totenberg to stop the state from using the touch screen voting machine system as the standard method for in-person voting.